 Apex Energetics TerrainZyme HCL Prozyme (Hydrochloric acid and digestive enzyme) 1-2 with each meal.

 In addition, I started taking Colloidal Silver per the recommendations of another chiropractor.
 I took a 10ppm colloidal silver, 2 tablespoons (1 ounce) 2X day for 16 days.
 This doctor told me he uses the Apex Energetics line too, but had better and faster results with the silver for H. pylori.
 I feel like all of the above contributed to healing.
 The silver I took was made by a local person.
 Just make sure and get one that’s in an amber glass bottle.
 And if you purchase a 500ppm or higher, obviously you would not take as much.

 So, like I said: I re-tested for h.pylori (waiting at least 1 month after treatment) with the urea breath test (one of the more accurate tests for H.pylori) and the result was NEGATIVE.
 Proving that natural supplements can eradicate H. pylori.

 After over a year of chronic nausea (and other hellish symptoms) I finally have my diagnosis.
 It’s scientifically proven by DNA testing–it’s not just in my head.
 The reason I emphasize “scientifically proven,” is because having the lab results confirm for me the cause of symptoms I’ve wondered and researched about for so long is extremely significant to me.
 H. Pylori bacterial infection, amount: high.
 This would explain my symptoms, even the anxiety and depression, to an extent.
-Of course, with anything in the body there is most always an emotional component and there most certainly is with me.
+Of course, with anything in the body there is usually an emotional component and there most certainly is with me.
 Thanks be to God for an answer.
 It’s not all in my head.
 It’s not just anxiety.
 So there.